Skip to content

 If you are 16 or 17 years old you must apply for a Tier 4 visa for "adult students" and not a visa for a "child student".
 Under the "adult" Tier 4 visa you will receive a visa for the full length of your course and also be allowed to extend your visa, (this may not be the case if you apply under the "child" route).

-If you are coming to study an English language course that is a maximum of 11 months, or a degree course for a maximum of 6 months, you may hear that you can come to the UK on a "student visitor" instead of a Tier 4 student visa.
+If you are coming to study an English language course that is a maximum of 11 months, or a degree course for a maximum of 6 months, you may hear that you can come to the UK on a "Short Term Study Visa" instead of a Tier 4 student visa.

-If you choose to come as a "student visitor", you will be much more restricted than if you come on a Tier 4 student visa.
+If you choose to come using a Short Term Study Visa, you will be much more restricted than if you come on a Tier 4 student visa.
 You will not be allowed to do any paid or voluntary work (even if it is part of a course) and you cannot extend your stay in the UK or bring your family with you.
-For these reasons, it is not usually appropriate to come to the UK as a "student visitor" and so we recommend that you apply for a student visa.
+For these reasons, it is not usually appropriate to come to the UK using a Short Term Study Visa and so we recommend that you apply for a student visa.

 The exceptions to this are: